 Live Updates: The Nevada Legislature’s 2025 second house deadline

-The deadline is the final major one ahead of the constitutionally mandated end of session on June 2.
+The deadline was the final major one ahead of the constitutionally mandated end of session on June 2.
 By the time lawmakers wrap up, any bills not voted out of both chambers of the Legislature or granted an exemption will not move forward in the legislative process.

 To keep track of the status of each piece of legislation, check out The Indy’s public bill tracker and follow our legislative team’s posts on X. Their handles are: @tabitha_mueller, @eric_neugeboren, @bella_tweetss and @lizzierezz.